fastai/fastai1/docs/dev/git.md

    You can filter commits by author in the commit view by appending param `?author=github_username`.

-   For example, the link [https://github.com/fastai/fastai/commits/master?author=jph00](https://github.com/fastai/fastai/commits/master?author=jph00) shows a list of commits `jph00` commits to the fastai repository.
+   For example, the link [https://github.com/fastai/fastai1/commits/master?author=jph00](https://github.com/fastai/fastai1/commits/master?author=jph00) shows a list of commits `jph00` commits to the fastai1 repository.

 * show commits by range: `master@{time}..master`

    You can create a compare view in GitHub by using the URL `github.com/user/repo/compare/{range}`.
 Range can be two SHAs like sha1…sha2 or two branch names like `master…my-branch`.
 Range is also smart enough to take time into consideration.

    For example, you can filter a list of commits since yesterday by using format like `master@{1.day.ago}…master`.
-The link [https://github.com/fastai/fastai/compare/master@{1.day.ago}…master](https://github.com/fastai/fastai/compare/master@{1.day.ago}…master), for example, gets all commits since yesterday for the `fastai` repository:
+The link [https://github.com/fastai/fastai1/compare/master@{1.day.ago}…master](https://github.com/fastai/fastai1/compare/master@{1.day.ago}…master), for example, gets all commits since yesterday for the `fastai` repository:

 * show `.diff` & `.patch`

    Add `.diff` or `.patch` to the URLs of compare view, pull request or commit page to get the diff or patch in text format.

-   For example, the link [https://github.com/fastai/fastai/compare/master@{1.day.ago}…master.patch](https://github.com/fastai/fastai/compare/master@{1.day.ago}…master.patch) gets the patch for all the commits since yesterday in the `fastai` repository.
+   For example, the link [https://github.com/fastai/fastai1/compare/master@{1.day.ago}…master.patch](https://github.com/fastai/fastai1/compare/master@{1.day.ago}…master.patch) gets the patch for all the commits since yesterday in the `fastai` repository.

 * line linking